Customer support has changed a lot in recent years.

 This allowed chatbots to handle more language variation and reduced dependence on rigid rules.
 However, conversations still followed predefined flows.
 These systems required continuous retraining, careful data labeling, and frequent tuning.
 They often struggled with multi-part questions, ambiguity, or topic shifts within a single conversation.

-Instead of generating answers in isolation, these systems first pull relevant information from approved sources and then use language models to respond in a way that fits the conversation.
-This reduced incorrect answers and made interactions feel less rigid.
+Combining retrieval-augmented generation with large language models was the next real step.
+Instead of generating answers in isolation, these systems pulled relevant information from approved sources, including help docs, policy files, and product databases, and used language models to respond naturally.
+Accuracy improved.
+Conversations felt less rigid.
 Customers could ask questions naturally, follow up, or rephrase without breaking the flow.

-But this phase also revealed a clear limitation.
+But a clear ceiling appeared quickly.
 Explaining something is not the same as resolving it.

 GPT-based chatbots changed customer support in ways that show up during everyday use.
 The difference is not about sounding human, but about handling conversations and decisions more reliably.